-Messianic Jewish Theologian-

 ISBN-13: 9781666732436 (Paperback)

-Publisher: Pickwick Publications, an imprint of Wipf and Stock Publishers (May 25, 2023)
+Publisher: Pickwick Publications, an imprint of Wipf and Stock (May 2023)

 Covenant and the People of God gathers twenty-four essays from friends and colleagues of Messianic Jewish theologian and New Testament scholar Mark S. Kinzer, in honor of his seventieth birthday.
 The essays are organized around two central themes that have animated Kinzer's work: the nature of the covenant and what it means to be the people of God.
 The volume includes fascinating discussions of some of the most sensitive areas related to Jewish-Christian dialogue, post-supersessionist interpretation of Scripture, and the theological shape of Messianic Judaism.
 Among the contributors are scholars working in North America, Europe, and Israel.